Bangkok·Temple Tours

 Wat Pho is literally a 3-minute walk from the Grand Palace exit.
 They are next-door neighbours, which is why visiting both on the same half-day tour is so easy.
 Your guide walks you directly from one to the other.

-We typically spend 2 to 2.5 hours at the Grand Palace and Wat Phra Kaew, then 1 to 1.5 hours at Wat Pho.
-The total tour is 4 to 5 hours including pickup and drop-off.
+We typically spend 1.5 to 2 hours at the Grand Palace and Wat Phra Kaew, then 45 minutes to 1 hour at Wat Pho.
+The total tour is 4 to 5 hours including hotel pickup and drop-off.
+Add 1 to 1.5 hours for Wat Arun, or 1 hour for the canal longtail boat.
 Your guide adjusts the pace based on your group's interest.

 Photography is permitted throughout most of the Grand Palace complex and is encouraged — the architecture is extraordinary.
 The one exception is inside the Emerald Buddha chapel (Wat Phra Kaew): photography is strictly prohibited inside the building as a mark of respect for this sacred space.
 Your guide will remind you before you enter.

 The Queen Sirikit Museum of Textiles is located inside the Grand Palace grounds in the former Royal Apartment building.
 It houses an extraordinary collection of royal Thai textiles and costumes, including the personal wardrobe of Queen Sirikit.
 Admission is included with your Grand Palace ticket.
-Your guide will take you there as part of the tour — it is one of the most beautiful and least-crowded spaces in the entire complex.
+Most independent visitors miss it.
+Our guide takes you there — it is one of the most beautiful and least-crowded spaces in the entire complex.

 When you book with us, we pick you up directly from your hotel at the agreed time — no navigation required.
 For independent travellers: the Grand Palace is not served by BTS Skytrain.
-The best options are Grab taxi (most reliable, 15–40 minutes from central Bangkok depending on traffic), Chao Phraya Express Boat to Maharaj Pier (N9) — a scenic and traffic-free option, or tuk-tuk for short distances only.
-Our tour includes hotel-to-hotel pickup so you never need to figure this out yourself.
+The best options are Grab taxi (most reliable, 15–40 minutes from central Bangkok depending on traffic), Chao Phraya Express Boat to Maharaj Pier N9 (scenic and traffic-free), or tuk-tuk for short distances only.
+Avoid tuk-tuks for longer journeys — they have a strong incentive to detour to gem shops.

 Check Availability & Book